timwaters/mapwarper/README_API.md

 |             | within      | string	| uses a PostGIS ST_Within operation to retrieve warped maps that fall entirely within the extent of the bbox parameter  | optional      |  |

 Notes: Enter optional text for the query, based on the search field chosen.
 The query text is case insensitive.
 This is a simple exact string text search.
-For example, a search for "city New York" returns no results, but a search for "city of New York" returns 22.
-However, a query for page_id is exact. bbox format is y.min(lon min),x.min(lat min),y.max(lon max), x.max(lat max)
+For example, a search for "city New York" returns no results, but a search for "city of New York" returns 22.  bbox format is y.min(lon min),x.min(lat min),y.max(lon max), x.max(lat max)